gradle/gradle/design-docs/managed-component-model.md

 - Removing binaries from components no longer supported

-###  `components.«component».binaries.«binary».tasks.«task»` is addressable/visible in rule space

-#### Implementation

-* Change implementation of `«binary»` node to eagerly create a `tasks` child node for each element node, with the object returned by `«binary».task`
-* `«binary».tasks` is projected using the unmanaged projection (i.e. it is opaque)
-* Use `.all()` hook of binary's task container to create the child nodes of the `tasks` node as unmanaged node, based on the runtime type of the task
-* Change all removal type operations of `«binary».tasks` to throw `UnsupportedOperationException`

-#### Test Coverage

-- ~~Can reference `components.«component».binaries.«binary».tasks` in a rule (by path, can't bind by type for non top level)~~
-- ~~`tasks` node is displayed for each component binary in the component report~~
-- Can reference `components.«component».binaries.«binary».tasks.«task»` in a rule (by path, can't bind by type for non top level)
-- Can reference `components.«component».binaries.«binary».tasks.«task»` in a rule as a matching specialisation of `Task`
-- `tasks.«task»` node is displayed for each source set of each component in the component container
-- Existing usages of `TaskContainer` continue to work, and corresponding root `task` node (changing anything here is out of scope)
-- Removal of tasks throws `UnsupportedOperationException`

-#### Breaking changes

-- Removing tasks from binary's task container no longer supported

 ### The test suite container has the same level of management/visibility as the general component container

 Effectively the same treatment that the component spec container received.